 Opportunity Residence Act

-The new Act on the Right of Residence for Opportunities came into force on December 31, 2022.
-The right of residence for opportunities is a residence permit for 18 months.
-The training course explains in detail the requirements for applying.
+The new law on the Right of Residence for Opportunities went into effect on December 31, 2022.
+The Right of Residence for Opportunities is a residence permit valid for 18 months.
+The training session explains in detail the requirements for applying.